centic9/headset-charge-indicator/README.md

     sudo apt-get install python3-gi libappindicator3-1 gnome-icon-theme

-On others, you might need to install `pygobject`, but this is untested, PRs with more information welcome!
+On other distributions, you might need to install `pygobject`, but this is untested, PRs with more information welcome!

 ### Building HeadsetControl